nosman/Ocamlapi/readme.md

 When a request is received by the server, a router is used to dispatch the request to the appropriate callback.

-For quick examples to get started, consult the (examples directory)[https://github.com/nosman/Ocamlapi/tree/master/example].
+For quick examples to get started, consult the [examples directory](https://github.com/nosman/Ocamlapi/tree/master/example).

 ### URL templates